 Since 1975, when the 700th anniversary of the city has been celebrated, every five years a very spectacular event named “Sail Amsterdam” happens.
 It attracts boating enthusiasts from all over the world.

-To give you a better idea about the importance in the world of this nautical event, here are some data: every edition it involves about 1.5 million people last and the one that took place August have attended over 600 boats!
+To give you a better idea about the importance in the world of this nautical event, here are some data: every edition it involves about 1.5 million people and at the last one have attended over 600 boats!

 The curious aspect is that all types of boats take part: faithful reconstructions of vintage sailing ships, simple rowboats, frigates, modern military vessels and all sorts of small boats sailing, rowing or motor.